 Discussion took place between trainees regarding the ability levels of pupils and the different materials they may be able to work with.
 As trainees were unsure of pupils' capabilities, it was decided that the project must include an element of sculpture, thus providing what Sinead and Charlotte describe as a 'fully sensory, tactile experience'.
 Modroc parachutes would incorporate a new material for pupils to work with.
 In addition to making and painting parachutes, pupils were given the opportunity to write keywords and poems in response to a soundscape based on the war.
-Many pupils were keen to share their poems with the group, which were hung
+Many pupils were keen to share their poems with the group, which were hung from the parachutes in the form of an installation.

-As trainees began to reflect upon their experiences at the end $of the \, art \, education \, project, they \, explained \, that \, they \, were \, more$ comfortable about developing working relationships with pupils with VI.
+As trainees began to reflect upon their experiences at the end of the art education project, they explained that they were more comfortable about developing working relationships with pupils with VI.
 In turn, this meant trainees were able to ascertain how pupils' needs could be met, thus helping them make progress with their education.
 Trainees also commented that this opportunity enabled them to think differently about working with pupils and that they now had greater expectations in terms of learning outcomes for pupils with VI and/or other needs.
 Importantly, trainees have been able to think about planning learning experiences from different educational approaches.
 This opportunity has enabled trainees to learn new skills, bringing a fresh perspective to the dominant practices inherent within education.